ozzie-lam/rebyte-docs/apps/apps-with-chat-interface/quick-start.md

 # Quick Start

-We will show to how to build an app with chat interface.
+We will show you how to build an app with chat interface.

 ## Step 1: Create an App